-Wood, Fabric and Finishes This subject area is the study of the theory and practical application of aircraft wood structures, aircraft fabric covering and aircraft finishes.
-The student will identify woods used for structures, identify wood defects, and repair wood structures.
+Non Metallic Structures is the study of the nonmetallic structures including: composites, aircraft fabric covering, and aircraft finishes.
 The students will inspect, test, and repair fabric and fiberglass, and demonstrate the technique used to test fabric and fiberglass for strength.
 The student will identify and apply aircraft finishing materials, determine proper location of aircraft registration markings, inspect aircraft finishes and demonstrate methods to correct defects, and identify parts and proper care of spray equipment.
+The student will inspect, test and repair fiberglass, honeycomb, composite, and laminated primary and secondary structures, install and remove fasteners in composite material, inspect, test, and repair plastics, and perform window repairs.

 Aircraft Inspection This subject area is the study of the theory and practical application of aircraft inspections.
-The student will perform an airframe conformity and airworthiness inspection, complete a

-100-hour inspection and make proper maintenance record entries, and determine maintenance procedures required to return the aircraft to service.
+The student will perform an airframe conformity and airworthiness inspection, complete a 100-hour inspection and make proper maintenance record entries, and determine maintenance procedures required to return the aircraft to service.